Bongcen/Frontier-Project/README.md

 	)
 	```
 - **Callback**
 is use for updating the plot with the input data.
-For this example, we used RadioItem as 'RI' and Range Slider as 'no-slider' for the input data.
+In this case, we used RadioItem as 'RI' and Range Slider as 'no-slider' for the input data.
 For the output is a Graph as 'clustering'.
 ```python
 @app.callback(
 	Output('clustering', 'figure'),